Number : Season 17, serial 1 of 7.

 Whats good : Inventive return of Davros.
 The war between Daleks and Movellans.
 Unintentionally funny.

 Whats bad : Romana regenerating several times by choice – is just bizarre.
 Davros is played by a different actor and it is jarring.
 The Daleks are made to look slightly foolish.
 Davros being wheeled around by the Doctor – undignified.
 Daleks referred to as – ‘robots’.
 The Dalek props look unfinished.
-The Movellan’s disco look.
+The Movellan’s dated 70’s disco look.
 Unintentionally funny.

 Review With Spoilers : Destiny Of The Daleks is the follow-up Davros and the Dalek story, to Genesis Of The Daleks.

-Although the timeline is muddled, due to the time-travel element.
-We can assume that after the origin story of Genesis Of The Daleks, all of the other Dalek adventures then follow, including the Hartnell introduction The Daleks.
+Although the timeline is muddled (due to the time-travel element), we can assume that – after the origin story of Genesis Of The Daleks, all of the other Dalek adventures follow – in order, including the actual original Hartnell introduction The Daleks.

-Whilst all of these other Dalek adventures take place.
-Davros remains buried on Skaro until the events of Destiny Of The Daleks .
+Whilst all of these other Dalek adventures, take place as they did.
+Davros must have remained buried on Skaro, until the events of Destiny Of The Daleks .

 Meanwhile, aboard the Tardis – Romana bizarrely regenerates – a number of times, into different forms.
 Before finally settling on the form of Princess Astra, from previous season finale The Armageddon Factor.

 It was brought in, simply because Mary Tamm didn’t return as Romana – and Lalla Ward was offered the part.
 They could have written the regeneration transition way better though; as it suggests a Time Lord can (wastefully) burn through a few regenerations, whilst choosing a desirable form; absolutely ridiculous!

-The Dalek’s war with the cyborg Movellans, is an interesting turn of events – in their continued story.
-Both sides are waging a battle computer war, which has yet to see either side fire a shot – because of computer stalemate.
+The Dalek’s war with the cyborg Movellans, is an interesting turn of events – in the Dalek story.
+Both sides are waging a battle computer war, which has yet to see either side fire an actual shot; because of computer stalemate.

 The Daleks want to find their creator Davros, to give them an edge in the war.
 Likewise, the Movellans want the Doctor to help them stop the Daleks.